 Akismet-AntiSpam - This plugin protects your blog from spam.
 You can be rest assured your site is being protected even while you sleep.

-Wordfence Security – WordPress is not secure by itself and to avoid any malware and virus, this plugin is useful for Anti-virus, Firewall and Malware Scan.
+Wordfence Security - WordPress is not secure by itself and to avoid any malware and virus, this plugin is useful for Anti-virus, Firewall, and Malware scans.
 There are many other plugins as well but I found this useful.

 Yoast SEO or All in one SEO pack - These plugins are useful for your site to be found by the search engine.
 I use the Yoast SEO for now but have heard good recommendations about the All in one SEO pack as well.

-WordPress Importer – This plugin was installed to initially import the contents like posts, pages, comments, custom fields, categories, tags and more from a WordPress export file when the blog was moved from wordpress.com to self hosted server.
+WordPress Importer - This plugin was installed to initially import the contents like posts, pages, comments, custom fields, categories, tags, and more from a WordPress export file when the blog was moved from wordpress.com to a self-hosted server.

 Ad Inserter - This is a very useful plugin for advanced advertising features to insert ads at optimal positions in your website.

-WPGDPR Compliance – This plugin helps to comply with European privacy regulations known as GDPR to avoid large fines although they do not guarantee you fully comply on using this and ask to contact a GDPR consultant or law firm to assess.
+WPGDPR Compliance - This plugin helps to comply with European privacy regulations is known as GDPR to avoid large fines although they do not guarantee you fully comply with using this and ask to contact a GDPR consultant or law firm to assess.

 There are many more plugins that I have installed and plan to activate and will update this page as I do.